vinlin24/cs143-notebooks/16 B+ Trees (Continued).md

 ![](assets/lec16/b+tree_insertion_case1_after.png)

+### Case II: Splitting a Leaf at Capacity

-**CASE II:** If the correct leaf node is already at capacity:
+If the correct leaf node is already at capacity:

 1. We first pretend to insert $k$ anyway, "overflowing" it.
 2. We then *split* the leaf node into two halves.
 The existing leaf node just drops the greater half of its keys, keeping the lesser half.
 The greater half of the keys get assigned to a newly allocated leaf node (with the original node connecting to the new node to close the linked list).
 3. Update the parent.
 Shift over its keys & pointers and insert the lower bound of the new node as the key for the new vacancy, directing a new pointer down to the new node.
-If the parent is already full, recurse: treat the insertion into the parent node as its own Step 1&mdash;pretend to overflow it and follow the same splitting algorithm.
-If this recurses all the way up to the root, a new root may be created.

-Suppose we want to insert $k=16$ into this B+ tree:
+Suppose we want to insert $k=16$ into this (abbreviated, note the missing pointers) B+ tree:

 ![](assets/lec16/b+tree_insertion_case2_before.png)